POLICY NAME | Spectra CIC service user privacy notice |

 0.6 | 2022-08-24 | D. Wang | Rephrase special category data |

-Spectra C.I.C and Spectra Charity (to be known as collectively as Spectra) are committed to complying with the Data Protection Act 2018 and the UK General Data Protection Regulation, once enacted.
+Spectra C.I.C and Spectra Charity (to be known as collectively as Spectra) are committed to complying with the UK General Data Protection Regulation and the Data Protection Act 2018, once enacted.
 Looking after the personal information you share with us is very important, and we want you to be confident that your personal data is kept safely and securely and to understand how we use it.

 We have published this notice to help you understand